Akshay199456/GA-WDI/README.md

 # GA_WDI

-# This repo has the branch 'origin'.
-Use it to push this code to the github repo.
+# This repo has the branch 'mainBranch'.
+Use it to push to this repo

-# Use the branch 'deputy' to push the code to the github enterprise repo.